F. E. Olds: History

-In the late 1940s, in a meeting between Reynolds, Reg Olds and Berlin, it was decided to pursue the student musician market for which great projections had been made.
-Among his first design actions were the renowned Ambassador model trumpet, cornet and trombone (1948).
-In fact, the trumpet was designed in tandem with the Mendez professional model.
+In the late-1940s, in a meeting between Reynolds, Reg Olds, and Berlin, it was decided to pursue the student musician market for which great projections had been made.
+Among his first design actions were the renowned "Ambassador" models of trumpet, cornet, and trombone in 1948.
+In fact, the trumpet was designed in tandem with the "Mendez" professional model.
 Because Olds management was concerned about the possible effects of a low-priced model on the company's reputation, Reynolds insisted the horn be built to the same quality and tolerances of the rest of the line, only with less-expensive bracing and other features.
-According to R. Dale Olsen, who was R&D director at Olds in the 1960s, the company was a "one tolerance shop," meaning that all brass instruments were crafted to the same close tolerances, regardless of price or market niche.
+According to R. Dale Olsen, who was R&D director at Olds in the 1960s, the company was a "one tolerance shop", meaning that all brass instruments were crafted to the same close tolerances, regardless of price or market niche.

-Built on the same bell mandrels as the premium Recording models and featuring extremely reliable valve sections, the Ambassador line was intended to reflect Reynolds' professional commitment to providing high-quality, dependable horns at an affordable price.

-The "Brilliant Bell" of the 1948/49 Studio line (trumpet, cornet, trombone) points to either collaboration or competition with Reynold's former company in Cleveland, who had launched an identical nickel-silver bell flare on the Emperor ("Silver Flare") and Roth ("Tone Tempered") lines in 1947.
+Built on the same bell mandrels as the premium "Recording" models and featuring extremely reliable valve sections, the "Ambassador" line was intended to reflect Reynolds's professional commitment to providing high-quality, dependable horns at an affordable price.
+The "Brilliant Bell" of the 1948/49 "Studio" line (trumpet, cornet, trombone) points to either collaboration or competition with Reynold's former company in Cleveland, Ohio, who had launched an identical nickel silver bell flare on the "Emperor" ("Silver Flare") and "Roth" ("Tone Tempered") lines in 1947.

-Another accomplishment to Reynolds' credit was his signing of the trumpeter Rafael Méndez in the late 1940s to be an Olds clinician and endorsor.
-He worked closely with Mr. Mendez to create the artist's signature model trumpet and long cornet.
-Reynolds began by measuring the F. Besson Meha trumpet that Mendez was so fond of and then evolving the design (actually, the measuring was reportedly done by his brother, Harper.
-The lead pipe, for example, was very different from anything Olds had produced).
+Another accomplishment to Reynolds's credit was his signing of the trumpeter Rafael Méndez in the late 1940s to be an Olds clinician and endorser.
+He worked closely with Méndez to create the artist's signature model trumpet and long cornet.
+Reynolds began by measuring the F. Besson Meha trumpet that Mendez was so fond of and then evolving the design.
+(Actually, the measuring was reportedly done by his brother, Harper.
+The leadpipe, for example, was very different from anything Olds had produced.)
 These were professional trumpets accepted as equal to or better than what was currently on the market.
-The Mendez trumpet was used and endorsed by the likes of David Jandorf and Clyde McCoy.
+The Méndez trumpet was used and endorsed by the likes of David Jandorf and Clyde McCoy.

-The large bore (.468") Opera trumpet and cornet models followed several years later.
-Rafael Méndez's name and the use of the Recording and Super models by other professionals is credited with enhancing the image and sales of Olds instruments.
+The large bore (.468″) "Opera" trumpet and cornet models followed several years later.
+Rafael Méndez's name and the use of the "Recording" and "Super" models by other professionals is credited with enhancing the image and sales of Olds instruments.

-In 1952, Reynolds, as the plant supervisor, brought Don Agard to Olds from F.A.
-Reynolds Co.
-One of Agard's first projects was managing the move in 1954 from Olds' long-time factory in Los Angeles to larger facilities in Fullerton, California.
+In 1952, Reynolds, as the plant supervisor, brought Don Agard to Olds from F. A. Reynolds Company.
+One of Agard's first projects was managing the move in 1954 from Olds's long-time factory in Los Angeles to larger facilities in Fullerton, California.

 In 1953, the company was joined by a young Zigmant Kanstul.
-Starting out at Olds as a French horn assembler, Kanstul apprenticed in the art of brass instrument building from Reynolds.
+Starting out at Olds as a French horn assembler, Kanstul apprenticed in the art of brass instrument making from Reynolds.